Carrie Brownstein: Other work

 Brownstein and former Helium guitarist/singer Mary Timony, recording as The Spells, released The Age of Backwards E.P. in 1999.

 Also in 1999, Brownstein, Lois Maffeo, and Peter Momtchiloff released a single ("The Touch"/"Louie Louie Got Married") on K Records as The Tentacles.

 In summer 2009, Brownstein and Weiss worked together on songs (produced by Tucker Martine) for the soundtrack of the documentary film !Women Art Revolution by Lynn Hershman Leeson.

 In September 2010, Brownstein revealed her latest project was the band Wild Flag, with Janet Weiss, Mary Timony, and Rebecca Cole, formerly of The Minders; according to Brownstein, about a year earlier, "I started to need music again, and so I called on my friends and we joined as a band.
 Chemistry cannot be manufactured or forced, so Wild Flag was not a sure thing, it was a 'maybe, a 'possibility.'
 But after a handful of practice sessions, spread out over a period of months, I think we all realized that we could be greater than the sum of our parts."
 They released a self-titled album in September 2011.

-In 2011, they toured for a second time and played at CMJ Music Marathon.
+In 2011, Wild Flag toured for a second time and played at CMJ Music Marathon.
+By 2014, the band was no longer active.